-- We have identified, categorized and modeled the fault, error and failure properties of DOE supercomputers. - We have created a fault taxonomy, catalog and models of the conditions in current systems. - We have developed a number of tools and frameworks. - The results are published at SC'17, CCGrid'17 and FTXS@HPDC'17. - We are still in the process of publishing more results. - Ongoing work focused on: - Error propagation studies with applications - Online analysis framework and models - Refinement of instrumentation points
+- We have identified, categorized and modeled the fault, error and failure properties of DOE supercomputers. - We have created a fault taxonomy, catalog and models of the conditions in current systems. - We have developed a number of tools and frameworks. - Results are published: DSN'18 (2x), SC'17 (2x), MASCOTS'17, DSN'17, CCGrid'17, HPCMASPA@Cluster'17, FTXS@HPDC'17, and IPDPS'16. - We are still in the process of publishing more results. - Ongoing work focused on: - Error propagation studies with applications - Online analysis framework and models - Refinement of instrumentation points